 On 20 December 2012, the GNSO Council adopted a resolution accepting the Drafting Team’s recommendation to provide special protection for RCRC and IOC names at the second level of the initial round of new gTLDs in a manner consistent with the Board resolution to protect such names.

 In response to the ICANN Board’s request for advice on the protection of IOC/RCRC names, the GNSO Council Chair sent a letter on 31 January 2013 to the ICANN Board and GAC with its advice on this issue.
-Although the GNSO did not dispute the advice provided by the GAC, it also recognized that the issue exceeded the scope of implementation and required further policy development to for a long-term approach/solution.
+Although the GNSO did not dispute the advice provided by the GAC, it also recognized that the issue exceeded the scope of implementation by ICANN and required further policy development to for a long-term approach/solution.

 On 28 February 2013, the GNSO Council sent a letter to the ICANN Board in response to the Board’s request for advice on the temporary protection of IGO-INGO names in the first round.
 The GNSO made reference to the temporary protections of the IOC and RCRC names, and noted that the IGO-INGO PDP had not completed its work.
 The letter also noted a minority position that the global public interest could possibly be harmed by such temporary protections for IGO identifiers.
 The Council advised that the Working Group assigned to this issue will maintain its sense of urgency to develop policy recommendations which the GNSO can provide to the ICANN Board with respect to IGOs.